BrandonBNguyen/Cplusplus-Notes/C++ Notes.md

 ### Defining Functions
 **Functions** are reusable sequences of statements designed to do a particular job.
 When executing statements inside a function, the program may encounter a **function call**, which tells the CPU to interrupt the current function, execute another function, and then return.
 The function initiating the function call is referred to as the **caller** and the function being initiated is referred to as the **callee**.

-The syntax of a function is as follows, starting with the return-type, followed by the function identifier, followed by parentheses, and followed by brackets containing the code that will be run when that function is called.
+The syntax of a function is as follows, starting with the return-type, followed by the function identifier, followed by parentheses, and followed by brackets containing the code, known as the **function body**, that will be run when that function is called.

 #### Function Format
 ```